AnasMourahib/Dependence-modeling-/README.md

 > GitHub will display only the HTML source code.
 > Use the link above to view the fully rendered report.

-## 📄 The Jupyter Notebook for the **Maximum likelihood estimator for the precision matrix (Python version)** can be viewed online here:
+## 📄 Report — The Jupyter Notebook for the **Maximum likelihood estimator for the precision matrix (Python version)** can be viewed online here:

 👉 **[Open the notebook](https://github.com/AnasMourahib/Dependence-modeling-/blob/main/Session2/estimation_precision_matrix.ipynb)**